Leave this site now

 Gareth Hughes is the Clinical Lead for Student Space and is a psychotherapist, researcher and writer on student wellbeing, including the book Be Well, Learn Well

-Many students are worried that the disruption to their learning over the last few years may mean they are not ready for the next academic level, but you can feel confident about your ability - and there are things you can do to prepare for next year.
+Many students are worried that they are not ready for the next academic level, but if you have been accepted onto a university course, you can feel confident about your ability - and there are things you can do to prepare for next year.

 Believing in your academic ability